Bynder alternatives: which DAM is best for your growing brand?

 Most DAM vendors (cough - not us - cough 😇) are secretive about their pricing.
 It’s like they got in a room one day and were like “hey, let’s make people jump through loads of hoops before they can even figure out whether they can afford us or not”.

-That makes things trickier for you, dear reader, when deciding which tool to go for.
+That makes things tricky when deciding which tool to go for.

-So we’ve done a bit of research.
-From what we can tell, Bynder’s basic package sets you back $450 a month or $5,400 a year.
-They have a traditional pricing model, where you’ll be charged by user numbers and the types of features you decide to bolt-on to your subscription.
+From what we can tell, Bynder's basic package sets you back $450 a month or $5,400 a year.
+They have a traditional pricing model, where you'll be charged by user numbers and the additional features you decide to bolt-on to your subscription.

 How to decide which DAM is best for you